 We walked back to the hotel, packed up and headed for the airport.
 The 117th Boston Marathon was over.
 It was time to go home.

-Ginger Cross has posted a fascinating and detailed account of her 2013 Boston race.
-We appreciate her letting us share this compelling story from her excellent website .
+Ginger Cross posted a fascinating and detailed account of her 2013 Boston race on her excellent website.
+We appreciate her letting us share this compelling story.